aelzenaar/tightframes/README.md

 **Waldron, Shayne F. D.** An introduction to finite tight frames.
 Applied and Numerical Harmonic Analysis. _Birkhäuser/Springer, New York_, 2018. xx+587 pp. ISBN: 978-0-8176-4814-5; 978-0-8176-4815-2 [MR3752185](http://www.ams.org/mathscinet-getitem?mr=3752185)

 See in particular chapter 6.

+For bounds on the lower size of designs, we use the following paper: P. Delsarte, J.M.Goethals, J.J.Seidel.
+"Spherical codes and designs", _Geometriae Dedicata_ 6 (1977) 363-388.